FieldClimate manual & Recent releases

 Click on “CUSTOM VIEW”; write a custom view name, select the type of calculation (AVG, SUM or PAW) and sensor (Volumetric or Tensiometric), and then select the sensors you want to do the calculation.
 Don’t forget to SAVE at the end.

-Note: when you calculate SUM for n sensors, Refill Point and Full Point values will be multiply for n as well.
+Note: when you calculate SUM for n sensors, Refill Point and Full Point values will be multiplied for n as well.